vernjan/ctf-writeups/write-ups/HackyEaster2021/level7/two-yolks/README.md

 ERROR: twoyolks3.png
 ```

+Correct name is `IDAT`.
 This was the last issue.
 Now you can read the image:
 ![](egg.png)

 The flag is `he2021{tw0_y0lks_are_gre33eat}`